ROBOTIS-GIT/dynamixel-workbench/dynamixel_general_hw/README.md

 Note that this commanding method is only for checking on command line.
 Please use [actionlib](http://wiki.ros.org/actionlib) when you write a code.

+#### Configuration files

+When you read the contents of `sample1.launch`, you will notice that there are three configuration files:

+- `$(find dynamixel_general_hw)/urdf/sample1.urdf`

+  URDF of the virtual robot.
+  This describes the structure of that robot and the relationship between the joint of that robot and the real actuator.
+  Because [ros_control](http://wiki.ros.org/ros_control) controllers are joint-level, that relationship is required to control that actuator via those controllers.

+- `$(find dynamixel_general_hw)/config/sample1_2/dynamixel_info.yaml`

+  Configuration file for the target Dynamixel actuator.
+  This describes the name of the target actuator and its initial configuration.

+- `$(find dynamixel_general_hw)/config/sample1_2/default_controllers.yaml`

+  Configuration file for [ros_control](http://wiki.ros.org/ros_control) controllers.

+Please check those files to learn how you can configure dynamixel_general_hw.
+Following samples also provide different examples of the configuration files.

 ### Sample 2: with mechanical reduction and joint offset